LeandroMileski/deploy-jenkins/README.md

     # Copy the password

 9 - On the Unlock Jenkins page (http://{HostIPAddress}:8080), paste this password into the Administrator password field and click Continue.
-Note: cloud firewall rules must allow inbound TCP 8080.
+Note: make sure your cloud firewall rules allow inbound TCP 8080.

     ![unlock-jenkins](image.png)